-- Monday, June 24, 1:30-3:00, Colonial Room.
+- Monday, June 24, 1:30-3:00, Fellowship Hall.
 “Out of the Ashes: Transformed By Death” led by Lenore Franzen.
 In 2010 Lenore lost her husband and mother within five days.
 Building on a career in communications and a love of language, she is writing a memoir about her own transformation following loss.
 She has published several books, a short story, articles and essays.
 Visit Lenore’s website here.

 - Monday, July 15, 1:30-3:00, Colonial Room.
 “Your Own Words: Writing Through the Good Times and the Bad” by Martha Wegner.
 Martha has written the following books: Dear David: Dealing with My Son’s Addiction One Letter at a Time, Embracing Laura: The Grief and Healing Following the Death of an Infant Twin, How Can I Help?: Suggestions for People Who Care About Someone Whose Baby Died Before Birth, and Poetry in Slow Motion: Navigating Parkinson’s Disease.
 Visit Martha’s website here, and see her blog here.

-- Wednesday, July 31, 1:30-3:00, Colonial Room.
+- Wednesday, July 31, 1:30-3:00, Fellowship Hall.
 “What’s Important to You?
 Writing an Ethical Will” led by Ruth Halvorson.
 Ruth is a retired retreat center director and spiritual companion/friend who enjoys spending time with family, including grandchildren and great grandchildren, reading, special writing projects, volunteering, and other opportunities for learning and growing.

-- Monday, August 5, 7:00-8:30, The Gathering Place.
+- Monday, August 5, 7:00-8:30, Fellowship Hall.
 “Gateway to the Soul: Journal Writing as a Spiritual Practice” led by Nancy Agneberg.
 Nancy is a spiritual director, a retreat leader, teacher of spiritual practices, and a writer, currently writing a spiritual memoir.
 She has been published in a variety of periodicals, including Bella Grace, and posts on her blog, “Clearing the Space, One Woman’s Spirituality in the Wisdom Years”.

-- Wednesday, August 21, 1:30-3:00, The Gathering Place.
+- Wednesday, August 21, 1:30-3:00, Fellowship Hall.
 “Who Am I NOW?” led by Ann Niedringhaus.
 Ann started writing seriously in late middle age.
 In the last twenty years her writing—poetry, prose, essays—have been published in a wide range of literary journals, anthologies, radio and web outlets, and in poetry chapbooks: Life Suspended and Parallel to the Horizon.